 - Students who fail to register for any courses by the add deadline are subject to administrative withdrawal.

-- A student may drop most courses via the Scripps Portal during the first seven weeks of the semester, and no record of that course is made on the transcript.
+- A student may drop most courses via the Scripps Portal during the first nine weeks of the semester, and no record of that course is made on the transcript.
 However, students must petition to the Committee on Academic Review to any of the three Core courses.

 - Listen to short but very informative videos including instructions on “How to Register for Courses on the Portal” and “How to Submit a PERM” to an instructor.